 Members of Omaha Public Library will soon be able to check out a FREE Pass to Fontenelle Forest!

-Omaha Public Library (OPL) is joining Bellevue and Council Bluffs public libraries in a new initiative with Fontenelle Forest to offer free Forest admission to library members.
-All OPL branches will begin checking memberships out to patrons on Tuesday, May 1st.
+Omaha Public Library (OPL) (search for availability here) is joining Bellevue and Council Bluffs public libraries in a new initiative with Fontenelle Forest to offer free Forest admission to library members.

 We love visiting Fontenelle Forest and enjoying many of the resources the Omaha Public Libraries offer, and are very excited about this new partnership!